Malapascua: Holiday industry

+Folklore

 Malapascua Island or barangay Logon is believed to be the place where the Virgin de los Desamparados made a miracle sometime in 1890 when the island had only nine households of the Monteclar, Deogrades, Rosales, Gulfan, Rubio, Bohol and Bruces families.
 It was said to be a piece of wood that had never burnt.
 In 1907 the parish priest of Kandaya, now Daanbantayan town, Rev. Fr.
 Inocentes Maga, baptized it of its name upon the request of the local residents.
 The size of the image is not the original size and it is said to be growing until present.
 Devotees from different parts of the country and even abroad come during the feast days on May 11 and 12.
 The chapel was originally made of coconut palm and leaves but now it is made of steel and cement.